Skip to table of contents

 Continuing at OU Health Sciences requires maintaining satisfactory academic performance levels.
 Students who do not maintain satisfactory progress towards their academic objective will be placed on probation, suspended, or dismissed.

-Please refer to each college dean's office for the policies regarding a college's standards for scholarship.
+Please refer to each college dean's office for the policies regarding a college's standards for scholarship and academic progression..

 The Student Rights and Responsibilities Code and Procedures establishes specific student rights and responsibilities while maintaining a learning environment conducive to the University’s mission.

-Details of the Student Rights and Responsibilities Code, may be found at the OU Student Conduct website.
+Details of the Student Rights and Responsibilities Code, may be found at Student Conduct.

 The use of all tobacco products, including but not limited to cigarettes, cigars, pipes, smokeless tobacco, and electronic cigarettes and vaping devices, is strictly prohibited anywhere on University property.